Traditional vs. Social: How Direct Mail & Social Media Stack Up

 GIVE IT A TRY-

-Depending on your industry and goals, direct mail might be the exact right tactic to achieve your goals.
+Depending on your industry and goals, direct mail might be the exact right tactic to achieve your bank or credit union’s goals.

 It’s not that one is more effective than the other, but direct mail and social media ads are two different tools that be used to accomplish the same thing.
 Weigh the pros and cons and do your research.